D8-X/polymarket-trader-go-sdk/README.md

     log.Fatal(err)
 }

-// Deploys the deposit wallet (if not already) and sets BUY + SELL approvals.
+// Deploys the deposit wallet if not already on chain, then sets BUY + SELL approvals.
+// Safe to call on every restart.
+It skips the relayer call when the wallet is
-// Idempotent when Config.DepositWallet is already set. if err := cli.Bootstrap(ctx); err != nil {
+// already deployed and approvals are already set. if err := cli.Bootstrap(ctx); err != nil {
     log.Fatal(err)
 }